-Document drawn up in accordance with a European format that is added to the Diploma supplement alternated with one or more periods of professional practice related to the study programme.
+A dual-study programme is organised in such a way that education is alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study programme.